How to Set Up a Self-Directed Real Estate IRA

 The First Steps for Opening Your Self-Directed IRA

-If you don’t already have a Self-Directed IRA, you should reach out to a Self-Directed IRA administration firm to get the process started.
+If you don’t already have a Self-Directed IRA, you should reach out to a Self-Directed IRA administration firm to get started.
 They’ll have the necessary paperwork for you to file.
 But before you do, make sure that you consider the range of options in front of you.
-As the previous section noted, there are multiple types of Self-Directed IRAs, including Roth IRAs, Traditional IRAs, SEP IRAs, and even Self-Directed Solo 401(k) plans.
+As the previous section noted, there are multiple types of Self-Directed IRAs.
+These include; Roth IRAs, Traditional IRAs, SEP IRAs, and even Self-Directed Solo 401(k) plans.
 Just as you’d choose which type of account is best for you if you weren’t self-directing, you should choose the ideal account for your situation and retirement strategy before you get started.

 Once you know what you want to open, you then should consider the type of funding you want to use.
 You can open an account directly and begin making contributions toward it.
 You can also open an account and transfer funds if you have a similar type of account already open—a transfer is a direct and straightforward way to ensure that the funds move quickly.
 However, you may also have to try a rollover, for example, if you’re working with accounts of two different types.